Why Do We Need Warm-up? A Theoretical Perspective: Theoretical Analysis under -Smoothness

 \end{restatable} We observe that the convergence rate depends on $H_0$, mirroring the deterministic result in \Cref{th:aiming_deterministic_adaptive_step-size}.
 The convergence metric we use is non-standard, adopted because uniform convergence over all component functions $\{f_i\}_{i=1}^n$ cannot be ensured.
-With probability at most $\frac{40nH_0{\rm dist}(w_0,\cS)^2}{\theta^2(K+1)}$ the sub-optimality $f(w_k)-f^*$ can be larger than $\frac{H_0}{2nH_1}$ for any $k\in\{0,\dots, K\}.$ Nonetheless, the failure probability vanishes with $K\to \infty$, implying convergence after a sufficiently large number of iterations with high probability.
+Equivalently, the probability that all iterates remain outside the small-error region $f(w_k) -f^* \le \frac{H_0}{2nH_1}$ is at most $\frac{40nH_0{\rm dist}(w_0,\cS)^2}{\theta^2(K+1)}$ the suboptimality $f(w_k)-f^*$ can be larger than $\frac{H_0}{2nH_1}$ for any $k\in\{0,\dots, K\}.$ Thus, this failure probability vanishes as $K\to \infty$, implying convergence after a sufficiently large number of iterations with high probability.

+As discussed earlier, our guarantees are predictive when the $(H_0,H_1)$ condition captures early sharpness reduction.
+Our theory shows that \algname{SGD} with an increasing step-size stabilizes by adapting to local curvature, whereas a fixed step-size must be unrealistically small under poor initialization.

+\begin{remark} Interestingly, both Aiming \citep{liu2023aiming} and PL \cite{liu2022loss} conditions hold at least locally around the initial point of training.
+This matches well the study of warm-up, which concerns the initial phase of training. \end{remark}